rtCamp/Frappe-Manager/docs/commands/self.md

 ### `fm self compose`

-Run docker compose commands with auto-detected compose files.
+Run docker compose against a bench with all of its compose files already wired up.

-Automatically finds and includes all docker-compose*.yml files in the bench directory.
+Everything after the bench name is handed to docker compose untouched, so any subcommand and flag it accepts works here.

 **Usage**: